ros2/ros2_documentation/source/Tutorials/Demos/Intra-Process-Communication.rst

 The "consumer" node is a bit simpler, you can see its implementation in the ``Consumer`` struct, as it only subscribes to the "number" topic and prints the address and value of the message it receives.

 The expectation is that the producer will print out an address and value and the consumer will print out a matching address and value.
-This demonstrates that intra process communication is indeed working and unnecessary copies are avoided, at least for simple graphs.
+This demonstrates that intra-process communication is indeed working and unnecessary copies are avoided, at least for simple graphs.

 Let's run the demo by executing ``ros2 run intra_process_demo two_node_pipeline`` executable (don't forget to source the setup file first):